Why do programmers prefer dark mode?

 Week in the Life of an ESC190 Student

-There are typically 3 hours of lecture per week in ESC190.
+There are typically three hours of lecture per week in ESC190.
 These cover a range of topics, from basic C programming to gradient descent.
-There is no textbook for this course, so make sure you go to lectures and take notes!
+There is no textbook for this course, so make sure you go to lectures and take notes.
+Also, much like in ESC180, there will be many in-lecture quizzes throughout the semester.
+And while there are no tutorials for this course, ESC190 practicals are similar to ESC180 practicals.

 Like ESC180, ESC190 has two types of assignments: labs and projects.
-They are structured similarly as those in ESC180.
+They are structured similarly as those in ESC180, but topics are much more advanced (and interesting).

-There are typically two midterms and a final.
-Exams are a little more theory-focused than in ESC180, so make sure to study the course theory on top of writing the labs!
+Exams are structured similarly to those in ESC180 and there is typically one midterm and a final.
+ESC190 exams can include a combination of Python and C programming.
+Exams are a little more theory-focused than in ESC180, so make sure to study the course theory on top of writing the labs.
 Past tests and exams are also good study resources.
 However, like with all other courses, the types of questions that appeared on previous years’ exams might not be the same as yours.

 How to Succeed